Characterizing classification datasets: a study of meta-features for meta-learning: Taxonomy

 Although most of the measures are \emph{deterministic}, some of them are \emph{non-deterministic}, thus there is no guarantee that the same result will be obtained for the same input in different runs.
 When reproducibility is necessary, the same seed must be used for each run or the measures must be executed a number of times to decrease the randomization effect.

-Finally, while some measures are \emph{robust}, others can generate \emph{exceptions} for certain datasets, and wont emit results in those cases.
+Finally, while some measures are \emph{robust}, others can generate \emph{exceptions} for certain datasets, leading them not to emit valid values in all cases.
 This can occur in particular conditions, such as a division by zero or a logarithm of a negative number.
 The identification of these measures, the cases where they may not work as desired and alternatives to handle these situations are open issues on MtL.